KPiekorz/AAVE-Brownie/README.md

     1. Sell that borrowed asset.
 (Short selling)
 4. Repay everything back

+Two things needed when working with contract: ABI + address.

-Paraswap,or uniswap...
+Examples of using similary programs: Paraswap,or uniswap...

-Integration test: Kovan
+Integration test: Kovan.

-Unit test: Mainnet-fork (we will fork everything, which is on the mainnet, to not doing any oracles mock etc.)
+Unit test: Mainnet-fork (we will fork everything, which is on the mainnet, to not doing any oracles mock etc.).

-Default tetsting networks = development with mocking
+Default testing networks (kovan testnet) = development with mocking.

-Mainnet fork for testing = not oracles mock
+Mainnet fork for testing = not oracles mock.